Belmont Park: In popular culture

+Belmont Park has been featured in the following:

 Comedy

 Comedian Robert Klein made Capossella's race calls the subject of one of his routines, captured on his 1974 album Mind Over Matter.

 Film

 Scenes for the Woody Allen movies Mighty Aphrodite (1995) and Melinda and Melinda (2004) were shot at Belmont Park, as was a paddock scene for the 1990s remake of the film Gloria with Sharon Stone and George C. Scott.

 Scenes for the movie St. Vincent (2014) starring Bill Murray were shot at Belmont Park.

+Belmont Park was one of the racetracks referred to in the song "It's A Simple Little System" in the Judy Holliday - Dean Martin musical Bells Are Ringing.
+(The code name assigned to it was "Beethoven.")

 Music

-Belmont has hosted a wide range of top musical acts, including Billy Joel, Kenny Rogers, Natalie Cole and Blondie.
-Titled the Coca-Cola Sunset Series, these fan-based events were produced by Richard Flanzer.
+Belmont has hosted some concerts over the years including Natalie Cole (1979), Blondie (1979) and the Goo Goo Dolls (2015).

 Television

-A January 1975 episode of the ABC sitcom The Odd Couple — entitled "Felix the Horse Player"—was filmed partly at Belmont Park, though one of the race clips on the show features the shot of an Aqueduct starting gate.
+A January 1975 episode in season 5 of the ABC sitcom The Odd Couple — entitled "Felix the Horse Player"—was filmed partly at Belmont Park, though one of the race clips on the show features the shot of an Aqueduct starting gate.

 A few years later, Dick Cavett took the camera crew of his PBS talk show to Belmont for a look at horse racing.

-Belmont Park was featured in an episode of Everybody Loves Raymond, in which Frank, Robert, and Ray bet on a horse named "Marie's Mouth".
+In November 2004, Belmont Park was featured in an episode of the ninth season of Everybody Loves Raymond, titled Boys' Therapy, in which Frank, Robert, and Ray bet on a horse named "Marie's Mouth".

-Belmont Park was featured on the season finale of The Amazing Race 27.
+In 2015, Belmont Park was featured on the season finale of The Amazing Race 27.